ec-jrc/humaint-conversational-agent/README.md

 ## Use <a name="use"></a>
 Before executing the programs, ensure you have all the credentials configured and all the permissions required to use OpenAI's services, Google Cloud DialogFlow and Google TTS
 We cannot share over this repository the secrets to the Dialogflow instance for this project.
-You can either build them yourself or write to pedro.frau-amar@ext.ec.europa.eu
+You can either build them yourself or write to jrc-humaint@ec.europa.eu

 To start the interaction based on ChatGPT, execute: